slateci/slateci.github.io/_posts/2020-04-16-jupyterlab-and-condor.md

 ## Deploy a HTCondor Pool

-We will start by setting up an HTCondor pool.
-First, get the configuration template of the central manager application:
+First, get the configuration template of the central manager:

 	$ slate app get-conf condor-manager --dev > manager.conf